TheGiftson/python-learning-platform/README.md

-# Learn Python with Giftson 🐍
+# Learn Python with TheGiftson 🐍

 A complete, full-stack Python learning platform that takes you from beginner to professional level.
 Features user accounts, progress tracking, real Python code execution, and certificate generation!